awm66/python-challenge-1/README.md

 # python-challenge-1
 Week 2

-No specific code was copied but the sources below were referenced.
+No specific code was copied but the sources below were referenced for examples and syntax.

 # Sources: